james-d-elliott/inittmpl/README.md

 Why learn a complex templating language when you can just accidentally get the output you basically want?
 Just bang some rocks together and see what happens.

-This tool doesn't think you're smart, it assumes you're a complete idiot.
+This tool doesn't think you're smart, it assumes you're completely stupid.
+It does this via KISSML otherwise known as Keep It Simple Stupid Markup Language, which is just some loosely organized environment variables and potentially random input files you have laying around from the other day.

 ## Limitations